cricricut/setcricutair2/README.md

 <h2>Cricut.com setup Android/ iOS</h2>
 1. Firstly, you are required to plug the Maker machine in.

-2. Next, turn on the Cricut Explore Air 2 machine.
+2. Next, turn on the <a href="https://github.com/cricricut/setcricutair2/">cricut explore air 2</a> machine.

 3. Then, you have to connect your iOS/ Android device to install Cricut Explore Air 2.